-- 12.1 The Parties shall promote enhanced climate action and ambition in accordance with their respective low-emission development strategies. - 12.2 The Parties will strive to ensure that for each Cooperative Approach under Article 6.2 guidance in which they participate a share of gross proceeds of any ITMO transfer shall be reserved as a contribution to adaptation through a mutually agreed upon fund.
-The modalities for the determination of the amount and recipients shall be dealt within the Coordinating Committee. - 12.3 The Parties will strive to ensure that from each transaction a share of ITMOs shall be cancelled for purposes of contributing to the overall mitigation in global emissions.
+- 12.1 The Parties shall promote enhanced climate action and ambition in accordance with their respective low-emission development strategies. - 12.2 The Parties shall ensure for each Cooperative Approach under the Article 6.2 Guidance in which they participate that a share of gross proceeds of any ITMO transfer shall be reserved as a contribution to adaptation.
+The modalities for the determination of the amount and recipients shall be dealt within the Coordinating Committee. - 12.3 The Parties shall ensure that from each transaction a share of ITMOs shall be Cancelled for purposes of contributing to the overall mitigation of global emissions.